Austin Adams (baseball, born 1991): New York Mets

 On November 30, 2023, Adams signed a one-year contract with the New York Mets.
 However, he was designated for assignment on February 6, 2024, in order to make room for Jake Diekman on the 40-man roster.
 On February 11, he cleared waivers and accepted an outright assignment to the Triple–A Syracuse Mets.

 Oakland Athletics

 On March 24, 2024, the Mets traded Adams to the Oakland Athletics in exchange for cash considerations.
 He was subsequently added the team's 40-man roster, replacing the injured Trevor Gott.
 In 56 games for Oakland, he compiled a 3.92 ERA with 53 strikeouts over 41 1/3 innings pitched.
 On October 31, Adams was removed from the 40–man roster and sent outright to the Triple–A Las Vegas Aviators.
 He elected free agency following the season on November 4.

 Boston Red Sox

 On December 22, 2024, Adams signed a minor league contract with the Boston Red Sox.
-He made 24 appearances for the Triple-A Worcester Red Sox, struggling to a 1-2 record and 9.13 ERA with 34 strikeouts across 23 2/3 innings pitched.
+He made 24 appearances for the Triple-A Worcester Red Sox, struggling to a 1–2 record and 9.13 ERA with 34 strikeouts across 23 2/3 innings pitched.
 Adams was released by the Red Sox organization on July 28, 2025.

+Tecolotes de los Dos Laredos

+On March 25, 2026, Adams signed with the Tecolotes de los Dos Laredos of the Mexican League.
+In 16 relief appearances, he posted an 0–1 record with a 2.63 ERA and 17 strikeouts across 13 2/3 innings pitched.
+On May 28, Adams was released by Dos Laredos.